FRINXio/translation-units-docs/README.md

 # OPERATIONAL datasets

+<a href="Operational%20datasets/README.md">go to operational datasets</a>

 Show commands are commands that usually on Cisco device start with 'show'.
 The aim is to obtain data from the router.

 ### URL
 GET operation issued on operational datastore

 ### OPENCONFIG YANG
-In case of show commands this section is the output of a particular show command.
+In case of show commands this section is a sample output of a particular show command.

 ### OS COMMANDS
 In this section we list the actual router commands with sample outputs, where the data obtained and transformed into Openconfig YANG is marked as bold.
 We list show commands and outputs for each supported device OS.